flipcamp/engagingstudents4/essays/park.md

 The process of hollowing-out is straightforward.
 A lead-sheet symbol is treated as the chord root and extensions only, ignoring the chord quality.
 For example, take a look at the first four bars of “My Funny Valentine” (Richard Rodgers and Lorenz Hart).
 We can hollow out the lead-sheet symbols by notating the chord root on the staff and convert the extensions (&#9839;7, 7, and 6) to figured bass numbers.
 The major seventh above the root in Cm(&#9839;7) becomes a 7&#9838; figure to counteract the B&#9837; in the key signature.
 Similarly, Cm7 becomes 7 taking into account the key signature, and Cm6 become 6&#9838; to counteract the A&#9837;.
 An experienced jazz performer would interpret the four lead-sheet symbols as embodying a chromatic descending tetrachord over a C minor triad (C, B&#9838;, B&#9837;, A&#9838;).
 The figured bass numbers can show this descent more succinctly by adding the figure number 8 at the beginning.
 At this stage, realizing the figured bass as two-voice counterpoint in oblique motion (one on C the other descending chromatically) would suffice.

-**Example 2.** The chord progression of the first four bars of “My Funny Valentine”
+**Figure 2.** The chord progression of the first four bars of “My Funny Valentine.”

 <img src="{{ site.baseurl }}/images/park02.png" alt="image" />

 Afterward, the figures can be added to match the full realization of the chord progression (below).
 This process is, in essence, the conversion of chord tones into numbers.
 Instead of realizing the lead-sheet symbols on a staff, it realizes them as figures.
 The consideration of chord quality can follow this stage, as the students can use the figured bass to determine the root of the chord and the scale degree of that root.

-**Example 3.** Full realization of the lead-sheet symbols into figured bass
+**Figure 3.** Full realization of the lead-sheet symbols into figured bass.

 <img src="{{ site.baseurl }}/images/park03.png" alt="image" />

 When a lead-sheet symbol has a separate bass note, the figured bass representation can spell out the corresponding chord tones.
 For example, consider the opening phrase of “On Green Dolphin Street” (Bronisław Kaper).
 The chord tones of lead-sheet symbols are converted into figured bass numbers, as this example shows.
 Measures 5 and 6 feature lead-sheet symbols with slash notation to show that the bass note (C) is different from the chord roots (D and D&#9837;).
 Simply by counting diatonic intervals from the bass and adding appropriate accidentals, we can represent lead-sheet symbols with slash notation as figured bass numbers.

-**Example 4.** The chord progression of the opening phrase of “On Green Dolphin Street"
+**Figure 4.** The chord progression of the opening phrase of “On Green Dolphin Street."

 <img src="{{ site.baseurl }}/images/park04.png" alt="image" />